- September 13, 2019

 - Posted by: Marijuana Exams

-- Category: Cannabinoid Therapy, Cannabis Therapeutics, Medical Marijuana Card, Medical Marijuana Evaluation, THC and CBD Education
+- Categories: Cannabinoid Therapy, Cannabis Therapeutics, Medical Marijuana Card, Medical Marijuana Evaluation, THC and CBD Education

 What Science Says About Cannabis for Chronic Pain Relief

 Chronic pain is the primary cause that people seek out medicinal cannabis for chronic pain relief in the United States today.
 Unfortunately, many healthcare providers instead focus on an approach to pain relief that remains heavily pharmaceutical-driven.

 Nevertheless, many wonders of medicinal cannabis work to help patients alleviate their physical pain.
 Additionally, federal drug law still restricts many controlled studies that would seemingly outline the effectiveness of cannabis for chronic pain.

 For this reason, our team from Marijuana Medical Exams is outlining some information to examine the relationship between chronic pain conditions and medicinal cannabis.
 Read on to learn more.

 Chronic Pain, Cannabis, and the Endocannabinoid System

 The human endocannabinoid system consists of various receptors throughout the body that forms a network.
 This network plays a significant role in the way the body senses and transmits pain.

 When an individual consumes cannabis, the body activates the system, resulting in various pain-relieving effects.
 These include anti-inflammatory activity.
 However, cannabis for chronic pain benefits extends beyond modulating this anti-inflammatory response.